altechcorner/attendance-system-subject-inout/README.md

 ## Description

-This project will allow student to time-in and time-out in the subject of a specific teacher
+This project will allow students to time-in and time-out with the duration of 1 minute in receiving an email and multiple times in one day.

 ## Getting Started